GSM vs CDMA – what is the difference and why should I care?

 GSM and CDMA are two types of cellphone networks in the US.
-For the most part if you have a phone on one network you can’t use it on the other.
+For the most part, if you have a phone on one network you can’t use it on the other.
 GSM means Global System for Mobile communications, which is a network that supports both cellular and data.
 The same goes for CDMA, which means Code Division Multiple Access

 US Mobile currently only operates as a GSM network.
 What does that mean?
-Well GSM networks like US Mobile, T-Mobile, and AT&T use removable SIM cards (like the ones we sell here).
+Well GSM networks like US Mobile, T-Mobile, and AT&T use removable SIM cards.
 This means that unlocked phones from other American GSM carriers will work on US Mobile’s network.
-(Check here for compatibility information.)

 On the other hand, Verizon and Sprint are CDMA carriers.
 CDMA carriers don’t use SIM cards and most CDMA phones are locked into their network.
 So you can’t use a Sprint phone on Verizon’s network or vice versa.
 Also, many CDMA carriers don’t allow you to do voice and data at the same time.
 However, CDMA networks tend to have better network coverage in rural areas.

 - Easier to switch phones

 - Easier to switch carriers

 - If you travel abroad you can switch your SIM card for a local SIM (just don’t forget to Snooze your US Mobile plan first)